NixOS/nixos-weekly/content/2017/07-you-have-one-hell-of-a-linux-system-here.rst

 - `nix-index`_ by `Benno Fünfstück`_

-  A tool to make the porcess of finding the packages and their files in nixpkgs easier.
+  A tool to make the process of finding the packages and their files in nixpkgs easier.